-The Peugeot now offers a strong line up of three 2.0-litre BlueHDi diesel engines, all fitted with diesel particulate filters.
-At the foot of the range, there's a 110bhp unit with 300Nm of pulling power, 50Nm more than the previous entry-level engine.
-The next BlueHDi unit up is the 130bhp variant, which delivers 340Nm of torque, 20Nm up on before.
-Finally, at the top of the range, if you need to haul really heavy loads, you'll want the 160bhp powerplant, which fronts up with 350Nm of torque and has 10bhp more than its predecessor could offer.
+The Peugeot now offers a strong line up of two 2.0-litre BlueHDi diesel engines, both fitted with diesel particulate filters.
+At the foot of the range, there's a 120hp unit with 310Nm of pulling power.
+The next BlueHDi unit up is the 140hp variant, which delivers 340Nm of torque, 20Nm up on before.
 Big brakes, strong suspension mountings and a rigid body all improve the driving characteristics.
 BlueHDi technology has enhanced performance too.
-In the 110bhp version for example, acceleration has been improved by up to 4.0 seconds for the 0-62mph sprint and by 8.0 seconds for the important 50 to 80mph overtaking increment.
+If running costs are everything and your business is urban-based, there's also now a full-electric model too.
 The ESP stability control system is particularly refined on this van, with a Load Adaptive Control function which adapts the point at which the ESP intervenes, according to the load in the vehicle and its distribution.
 There's also Hill Start Assist, built into the ESP software.
 This system is activated when the vehicle is stationary, engine running, foot on the brake pedal, on a slope steeper than 5 per cent, in forward gear going up or reverse gear going down.
 Under these conditions, braking pressure is maintained for around two seconds after the driver releases the brake pedal, offering assurance and ease in moving off without the vehicle dropping back, whatever the load in the vehicle.

 On to the main practical facts you'll need.
 There are two body styles - Panel and Window van.
 The Panel and Window van can be specified in four lengths (L1, L2, L3 and L4) and three heights for the Panel van and two in the Window van.
 The Panel van offers loadspace options between 8m3 and 17m3.
 And payload options between 1115kg and 1900kg.
 And aesthetics?
 Well normally when manufacturers try to translate exterior design cues from cars onto vans, the how approach fails and comes across as a bit desperate, but the Peugeot Boxer actually looks pretty slick with its big chromed grille.
 The headlights are interesting too, looking like rather feline eyes, garnished with a daytime running light strip.
 The interior is nicely executed with far better materials quality than you might expect.
 The steering wheel looks quite car-like and can be trimmed in perforated leather as an option.
 The dashboard gets a smartly styled control panel and buyers can option it up by choosing from a wide range of audio systems.
 Black 'Darko' cloth punctuated with red and grey is used for the seats, with brown Achille trim as an option.
 The whole effect contributes towards the perception of quality and creates a modern appearance in the cabin.
 Despite that, this van is tough - and feels it.
 This Boxer has benefited from testing such as 1,500 hours at temperatures from -20??C to +40??C to ensure that the components and materials used in mechanical, plastic and electronic parts won't easily age.
 It's been subjected to 1,000 dunkings in 10cm of water or 3cm with saline spray, with no washing of the vehicle during the following 1,000 km, to validate the sealing and resistance to corrosion.
 Half a million door opening test cycles were carried out at temperatures of -30??C to +80??C, to simulate ten years of hard use.

 The entry-level Boxer is an L1H1 (short wheelbase, low roof) panel van which can be specified in 3.0 and 3.3 tonne gross weights and has a load space volume of 8.0 cubic metres.
 Despite this being the smallest van in the range, it still has a load length of 2670mm, an internal load compartment height of 1662mm, a maximum load width of 1870mm and a between-the-wheel arches dimension of 1420mm - wide enough for an 8ft x 4ft sheet to be loaded flat on the floor.
 Graduate to the medium wheelbase L2 model and you can get both standard and high roof formats, giving respective load volumes of 10 cubic metres and 11.5 cubic metres.
 The Boxer L2 panel van has a load deck length of 3120mm and either an interior load height of 1662mm (H1) or 1932mm (H2).
 It can also be specified in 3.3, 3.5 and 4.005 tonne gross weight versions.
 Should you really need some capacity, the long wheelbase L3 format will be the ticket.
 In this configuration, the New Relay van has a load deck length of 3705mm and an internal load height of 1932mm, which gives a 13 cubic metre capacity.
 The Boxer also offers a record load width of 1.87m and 1.42m between wheel arches, a low load sill, between 493 and 602mm, one o two sliding doors and rear doors that open to 96?? and extended to 180?? due to a folding check strap and to 270?? as an optional feature.
-The Euro6 2.0 litre BlueHDi diesel engines offer better fuel economy than before, with the 130bhp unit returning a creditable 47mpg with 154g/km of CO2 (NEDC).
+The Euro6 2.0 litre BlueHDi diesel engines offer better fuel economy than before, with the 140hp unit returning up to 34.3mpg (WLTP) and up to 153g/km of CO2 (NEDC).
 If running costs are everything and your business is urban-based, there's also now a full-electric model too.

 The Boxer is faced with some really strong rivals but rather than shy away from the challenge, Peugeot has come out swinging.
 It's hard to argue with a van that offers this sort of refinement inside while also being able to claim such excellent economy figures and backing it up with a large and practical load bay which boasts the broadest load width in the sector.
 Perhaps the most interesting challenge to the Boxer will be the one from its sister vehicles, the Citroen Relay and the Fiat Ducato.
 Much will come down to the individual deals you can gain from your dealer there, but the Peugeot might just win out, in this country at least.
 A lot of thought has gone into making the Boxer work for its operators.
 The service intervals are lengthy at two years or 30,000 miles.
 It runs on 15-inch tyres, which are the cheapest and easiest to get hold of for van fleets.
 The engines are chain rather than belt driven so don't require replacement every 60,000 miles.
 Small things like this make a difference.
 Peugeot hopes you'll agree.